mahiljoshi/dvwa-web-vapt/disclaimer.md

 in this repository were performed exclusively in a controlled laboratory environment using intentionally vulnerable applications.

-The target application, Damn Vulnerable Web Application (DVWA), is designed specifically for security testing and educational purposes.
+The target application, Damn Vulnerable Web Application (DVWA) - is designed specifically for security testing and educational purposes.

 No real-world, production, or unauthorized systems were accessed, tested,